balajipatnam/angular/lint/README.md

-# Prettier and ESLint with angular
+# Prettier and TSLint with angular

 **Note:** Lint has removed in Angular 12+ versions